The song you hear playing is "Adopt An Angel" written and performed by Craig Deanto. All Rights Reserved, Copyright 1999©

 Let me begin this story by sharing part of a letter that I got from Craig shortly after he had to send his children back from one of their visits........

-I see the parents holding candles with unstoppable tears for their stolen children.
-I see the children's faces on the banners and posters; I see the desperate messages from desperate and overwhelmed left-behind parents.
+posters; I see the desperate messages from desperate and overwhelmed left-behind parents.
 Yes, I do see the smiling faces of recovered children and a bright future for all of us, and to the success we are and will receive in a big way and use it as messengers and the voice for the children.
 I have been given the gift of creating songs, music, and voice.
 A CD with some members of The CommodoresTM - who would have ever even dreamed this?
-Me, a father with everything lost, and you, a woman whose health was stolen.
-Spread across the country a 1,000 miles in each direction.
-We make others laugh.
-Touched by angels!
-The goodness and success will provide the path to justice and expose those who have been evil and dark - I know it."
+Me, a father with

 On Father's Day June 1999 Mr. Deanto stood at the entrance to the U.S. Capital in Washington, D.C. and sang the songs for the children.
 He was applauded by the U.S. Capital security and he and the children were invited inside to the Senate and House Galleries.
 After this appearance, in September 1999 he was invited to sing for the children at a ceremony at the Old Capital building in Tallahassee, FL hosted by Governor Jeb Bush.